 Bottom line: A thorough a.m. cleanse ensures your products will work like they’re supposed to.
 We like Glamglow’s ThirstyCleanse Daily Hydrating Cleanser ($39) because you apply it to dry skin, which saves you valuable seconds in your morning routine.

 We know what you’re thinking: Exfoliate in the morning?
 Isn’t it better to do that at night?
 The answer is sort of.
 If you’re a diehard fan of chemical exfoliation (guilty), continue to use your glycolic acid pads and the like at night.
 But chemical exfoliation is only one part of the equation.
 Your skin needs physical exfoliation, too.
-Celebrity esthetician Renée Rouleau says figuring out if you need a physical exfoliation is easy; just ask yourself one question: When you do use a grainy, gritty exfoliant, does your skin feels softer and smoother afterward?
+Celebrity esthetician Renée Rouleau says figuring out if you need a physical exfoliation is easy; just ask yourself one question: When you do use a grainy, gritty exfoliant, does your skin feel softer and smoother afterward?

 If the answer is yes, you need to stop relying on chemical exfoliation alone.
 Rouleau says the best time to use a scrub (like one of our all-time favorite splurges, La Mer’s Refining Facial, $90) is in the morning.
 Overnight you’ve loosened up dead skin cells with your glycolic acid or retinol products, making the morning a perfect time to brush them off.

 After washing or scrubbing your face, you should move quickly.
 Immediately after patting dry with a clean towel, apply the next step of your skincare routine.
 Rouleau says your skin should never stay dry and bare for more than 30 seconds.
 Every second your skin is left bare, dry air (especially in the winter) is pulling moisture right out of it.
 But that’s the only part of your morning skincare routine you should rush.
-In order for your skin to properly soak up all of the benefits of each product you apply, you need give them time to sink in, three to five minutes to be exact.
+In order for your skin to properly soak up all of the benefits of each product you apply, you need to give them time to sink in, three to five minutes to be exact.

 And don’t forget sunscreen needs 20 to 30 minutes.
 Leaving the house too soon after application leaves your skin unprotected.